-In Chinese medicine, one of the goals is to balance heating and cooling aspects of the body.
-Now, as we move past the hottest summer on record, most of us are thankfully packing away thoughts of heat along with our window AC units.
-But not so fast!
+In acupuncture, one of the goals is to balance heating and cooling aspects of the body.
+Now, as we move past the hottest summer on record, most of us are thankfully packing away thoughts of the heat of the summer along with it.

 Types of Heat